3. Employment, Affirmative Action and Civil Rights

 Position of Authority includes situations in which one makes or is responsible for the instruction, supervision, or evaluation of a student for coursework, grades, grants, research funding, or other academic work.
 The term also includes situations in which one makes or is responsible for the supervision or evaluation of an employee with respect to hiring, performance, discipline, or termination.

 Evaluative relationship means one in which the faculty member or supervisor exercises judgment in assessing a student's or employee's skills, qualifications, or abilities for the purpose of making such formal determinations as grades, scholarship determinations, award designations, and formal advisory recommendations.

 No individual involved in the complaint procedure shall suffer retaliation as a result of such participation.
 Retaliation exists when action is taken against a complainant or participant in the complaint process which affects his or her employment, academic, or business status which is motivated in whole or in part by his or her participation in the process.
 Retaliation may be found even where the underlying complaint is found to have no merit.

 Disciplinary Actions for Violation of the Sexual Harassment Policy

-Faculty and staff/employees who violate this policy are subject to disciplinary action, up to and including discharge.
-Students who violate the policy are subject to disciplinary action, up to and including expulsion in accordance with the provisions of the University's Student Conduct Code.
+Faculty and staff/employees, including student employees acting in an employment capacity, who violate this policy are subject to disciplinary action, up to and including discharge.
+Sexual harassment by students, including definitions, investigative procedures, interim measures, sanctions, and all other matters related to sexual misconduct and interpersonal violence are governed by the Sexual Misconduct and Interpersonal Violence Policy.
 Guests and other persons who violate the policy are subject to corrective action, which may include removal from campus and termination of contractual arrangements.